hachahoud/100-days-of-code/log.md

 **Day 69**.
 I worked with django data today.
 I learnt that sqlite3 is fine in the development work but not for production-level since it's suitable only for low traffic sites(<100khits/day).
 MySQL and PostgreSQL are some of the best options.

+**DAY 70**.
+I learnt how to use vs code debugger with page templates, and with that I finished the Django tutorial at vs code site.